 Examinations for Candidacy

-Three fields of examination are established and supervised by members of the committee.
-The field supervisors work with the student to establish a reading list of major texts and relevant scholarship in the field, which must be submitted to the Graduate Administrative Advisor prior to the Qualifying Examination.
+Three areas of examination are established and supervised by members of the committee.
+The supervisors work with the student to establish a reading list of major texts and relevant scholarship in each area, which must be submitted to the Graduate Administrative Advisor prior to the Qualifying Examination.

 The student must complete a departmental Preliminary Examination which consists of two written Field Statements and one written Research Statement.
-The written component must be completed and approved by the Qualifying Exam committee three weeks and five days before the date of the Qualifying Exam.
+The Preliminary Examination must be completed and approved by the examination committee three weeks and five days before the date of the Qualifying Exam.

-The Qualifying Examination is an oral examination given by all members of the Qualifying Exam committee and tests the breadth and depth of knowledge in all three fields.
+The Qualifying Examination is an oral examination given by all members of the examination committee and tests the breadth and depth of knowledge in all three areas of study.
 Students who have passed the Qualifying Examination are eligible for Advancement to Candidacy for the PhD.
 Upon successful passing of the Qualifying Examination, the student should file for Application for Candidacy with the Graduate Division.